 Why is Sleep so Important For Seniors?

 Sleep is important for everyone.
-A good night sleep is essential to letting the body repair and recover.
+A good night’s sleep is essential in letting the body repair and recover.
 Without sleep, humans would not survive.
 However, sleep is about more than just rejuvenation.
 For seniors it is extremely important to get a solid 7-9 hours of sleep per night because sleep helps seniors improve memory function and concentration; something that most seniors would agree they need a little help with.
 Sleep can also help seniors with the following:

 - Repairing cell damage from the day.